1jour1vin

 About the wine:

-This unique vineyard’s bottling features a selection of small, hand-picked clusters, resulting in concentrated fruit and a robust structure.
-Compared to the estate’s “classic” Brunello, it often exhibits a more earthy and autumnal character.
-The 2018 follows this trend, with aromas of chestnut and undergrowth juxtaposed against the sweetness of the vintage’s fruit.
+The wine from this unique vineyard is made from a selection of small, hand-picked clusters, resulting in dense fruit and a well-defined structure.
+Compared to the estate’s “classic” Brunello, this wine often exhibits a more earthy and autumnal character.
+The 2018 vintage follows this trend, with aromas of chestnut and forest floor juxtaposed against the sweetness of the vintage’s fruit.
 Layers of long, suede-like tannins envelop a fleshy black cherry.
 As it opens up, subtle hints of pepper, leather, and incense foreshadow what’s to come.
-Above all, the Madonna delle Grazie embodies the vintage’s finest attributes, flowing with agility and grace.
+Above all, the Madonna delle Grazie embodies the vintage’s finest qualities, unfolding with agility and grace.
 2024–2036

 Robert Parker - Wine Advocate